Retirement: Ipi Tombe's Legacy

 In January 2007, Ipi Tombe's colt by Sadler's Wells was officially named Monastic Springs.
 Both Ipi and her colt were returned to the USA by that time---Ipi joined the broodmare band at Denali Stud and Monastic Springs joined trainer Alan Goldberg in New Jersey at Colts Neck Stables.

-On March 18, 2007, Ipi Tombe was bred to Coolmore stallion Giant's Causeway, and she is believed to be carrying a filly.
+On March 18, 2007, Ipi Tombe was bred to Coolmore stallion Giant's Causeway, and though she conceived (a filly), the pregnancy unfortunately did not go to term.

-On July 19, 2007, while on vacation in Lexington, KY, I finally got to see my girl Ipi.
-She looks sensational---her coat has been sun-bleached to a glimmering golden-bay and she is sleak and beautiful as ever.
+On July 19, 2007, while on vacation in Lexington, KY, I finally got to see my girl Ipi for the first time.
+She looked sensational---her coat had been sun-bleached to a glimmering golden-bay and she was sleek and beautiful as ever.
 I fed her a bunch of carrots and got to pet her and spoil her for about an hour.
 She is a very good natured mare, one of the nicest I've ever had the pleasure to meet.
 She is obviously well-loved by the people at Denali.
 Given her obscure beginnings in Zimbabwe, it's really remarkable that she now resides in the heart of American horse country.

 Legendary sire, Sadler's Wells (Photo by Coolmore)